matm/jQuery-File-Upload-Wiki/Extended-progress-information.md

 The following code snippet displays all this information inside of a specific HTML element.
 It works with both the basic file upload plugin and the UI version.
-Just add the following element to your HTML page:
+Just add the following element to your HTML page (e.g. *index.html*):

 ```
 <div id="fileupload-progress"></div>
 ```

-Then add the following code to your JavaScript file:
+Then add the following code to your JavaScript file (e.g. *application.js*):

 ```js
 $('#fileupload').bind('fileuploadstart', function () {